 Winter presents some huge barriers to exercising outside.
-But, it’s so worth the effort because nature provides the best mood enhancers with no negative side effects.
+But, it’s so worth the effort because exercising in nature provides the best mood enhancers and no negative side effects.
 Safety is the biggest concern this time of year.
 Falls can result in major injuries, and frostbite and hypothermia can both cause lasting damage.
 Fortunately there are both high-tech and low-tech ways to help you enjoy a safe and exhilarating workout outdoors.
 Ready to get out there?
 Here are our best winter hacks to keep you exercising outside.

 Hack #1: Wear the Right Layers

 “There is no bad weather, only inappropriate clothing.”~ Ranulph Fiennes

 Fabrics that wick moisture away from the body are key in winter.
 Some examples include merino wool, silk and synthetic fabrics.
 Avoid cotton and linen in the winter when you’re going to be sweating, these materials hold moisture and are a better choice for summer.

 In general, getting wet is your enemy.
 If you know you’ll be breaking a sweat during your workout, bring extra dry layers.
 Change into them if you plan to be out in the cold for a long time.

 Hack #2: Wear the Right Footwear

 Ice is the main threat that causes falls in the winter.
 We’ve treated countless patients who’ve fallen on the ice with varying degrees of injuries.
 The one comment we hear over and over again?
 “I didn’t see the ice.”
 Ice is tricky.
 It hides under snow, doesn’t always look shiny, sticks around in shady areas even on warmer days, and there can be tiny patches of it amidst perfectly stable ground.